adefowoke/PowerBI_Sales_Analysis/README.md

     - Total Profit = SUM(Orders[Profit])
     - Profit Ratio (Total Profit/ Total Sales ) = DIVIDE([Total Profit],[Total Sales],0)
     - Report As Of Date = "Report As Of Date :"& MAX(Orders[Order Date])
+    - If there is a column called 'column 1' in the created measures table, delete it.

-7. Use the visuals as per the provided design to plot dimensions like Category, Year, Region, Market, Sub-category, Manager, and so on.
+5. Use the visuals as per the provided design to plot dimensions like Category, Year, Region, Market, Sub-category, Manager, and so on.
 Add key slicers to slice and dice data in the visuals.
+   - to start creating the visuals , click on the insert ab, select the rectangle in the shapes, drag it till the covers the whole canvas.

-8. Train the Q&A data model for the below synonyms:
+7. Train the Q&A data model for the below synonyms:

 - Revenue: Sales